golemfactory/golem-wiki/Products/Unlimited/Basic-Usage.md

 * [Hoard Compiler](https://github.com/hoardexchange/HoardCompiler) - Distributed C++ compiler
 for Visual Studio 2017 and 2019, which supports host direct mode only for Windows 10.

-Initially we have prepared plugins for two use cases that are right now deprecated:
+Initially we have prepared plugins for two use cases that are currently deprecated:
 * [Integer factorization](https://github.com/golemfactory/gu-int-factorization) - a "Hello
 World" for Golem Unlimited
 * Mining - just to showcase the Golem Unlimited, not a industry grade minig solution

-Here you can watch a short demo with above two: https://youtu.be/J0LBdg2j6Tk They are not maitained any more.
+Here you can watch a short demo for the above two: https://youtu.be/J0LBdg2j6Tk They are not maitained any more.

 #### Installing and testing